Welcome to Year 5.

 PE days are on Mondays and Wednesdays.
 Please remember to send your child in in their full PE kit and remove any earrings.

-Reading with your child is very important and we are encouraging the children to read regularly at home (at least 4 times a week).
+Reading with your child is very important, and we are encouraging the children to read regularly at home (at least 4 times a week) on Bug club.
 If your child is reading independently it would be great if you could take a few minutes to encourage them tell you about their book.
 Maybe you could ask them a few questions about why they think the author included certain events and what they think will happen next.
 Talking about characters feelings and the events will help with your child’s understanding of their current book but also help their comprehension skills which are assessed at the end of KS2 in the formal SATs tests.

 Music lessons take place every Thursday afternoon.
 Instruments need to be in school ready for lessons and taken home as regular practice helps; please encourage them to do so as it is the only way to learn!
-This is an amazing opportunity for your child – they have free use of an instrument for the next two years alongside tuition from an experienced specialist music teacher.
+This is an amazing opportunity for your child – they have free use of an instrument for the year.